General Plan Information

 - You receive health care services from a non-network provider (such as an anesthesiologist or radiologist) while you are in a hospital or other facility that is a network provider, as explained above; or

-If you receive emergency care from a provider who is not a network provider or urgent care services outside the service area, you will need to submit the bill you receive to CareSource with a claim form.
-You may also obtain a claim form by calling Member Services at (TTY for the hearing impaired: 711).
+If you receive a bill, you can submit it to CareSource with a claim form.
+You may obtain a claim form by calling Member Services at the phone number on your ID card (TTY for the hearing impaired: 711).

 Medical Necessity and Prior Authorization Timeframes